mritunjaysharma394/vowpal-wiki/Dependencies.md

 cd vowpal_wabbit
 ```

-On Windows dependencies are managed with either Nuget, open `vowpalwabbit/vw.sln` in Visual Studio 2017 and restore Nuget dependencies.
+On Windows dependencies are managed with either Nuget, open `vowpalwabbit/vw.sln` in Visual Studio and restore Nuget dependencies.

-Note: VC++ v14.00  toolset must be installed.
-It can be done either as Visual Studio 2017 feature or as part of Visual Studio 2015.
-Windows 8.1 SDK must be installed as well.
+Either Visual Studio 2017 or 2019 can be used, VS2019 is recommended.
+Visual Studio 2017 (v141) toolset must be installed if using VS 2019. `10.0.16299.0` Windows 10 SDK must be installed as well.

 [Next step: building on Windows](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Building#windows)